Nimesh-Srivastava/Nimesh-Srivastava/README.md

 - 🔭 I’m currently working on modernizing the development of artificial neural networks
 - 🦖 Developed some IoT projects using RaspberryPi 4B
-- 🌱 Have completed projects in multiple JS frameworks, currently learning Angular
+- 🌱 Have completed projects in React and Node, currently learning Angular

 <br>
 Artificial Intelligence and Machine Learning is my speciality, both in degree and in general.
 I've been developing complex artificial neural networks for 3+ years now.  <br>